Posts with the Tag Interop:

 Data Management Challenges (2025-06-03, 10:30)

 More relevant to our standards landscape, however, is that ESA wants to make the data available within their, cough, Science Data Platform, i.e., computers they control and that are close to the data.
 To exploit that property, in data discovery you need to somehow make it such that code running on the platform can find out file system paths rather than HTTP URIs – or in addition to them?
 We have already discussed possible ways to address such requirements in Malta, without a clear path forward yet that I remember.
-Pierre, the ESA speaker, did not detail their plan; let's hope there is time to review their plans in the discussion time.
+Pierre, the ESA speaker, did not detail their plan.

 In the talk from the Roman people, I liked the specification of their data reduction pipeline (p.
 8 ff); I think I will use this as a reference for what sort of thing you would need to describe in a full provenance model for the output of a modern space telescope.
 On the other hand, this slide made me unhappy: